Unlawful Wounding in the ACT

-Under section 32 of the Criminal Code Act Compilation Act 1913, a person is not guilty of an act done under duress.
-A person does an act under duress if they believe it is necessary to avoid a threat being carried out, and the act is a reasonable response to the threat in the circumstances.
+Under section 40 of the Criminal Code 2002, a person is not criminally responsible for an act carried out under duress.
+A person is acting under duress if they do an act only because of fear that a threat that is being made will be carried out if they do not perform the act.
+The act must be a reasonable response to the threat.

 The defence of immature age

-Under section 29 of the Criminal Code Act Compilation Act 1913, a person under ten cannot be found guilty of a criminal offence in WA.
-A person between the ages of 10 and 14 can be found guilty of an offence only if it is proved that they had the capacity to know that they ought not to do the act.
+A person under 10 cannot be found guilty of an offence in the Australian Capital Territory.
+A child between the ages of 10 and 14 can only be found guilty of a criminal offence if the prosecution can prove that they had the capacity, at the relevant time, to understand that their actions were wrong.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.